Dan Wofford

 Dan Wofford is an American lawyer and politician.
 Running for United States Congress as a Democrat in 2002, Wofford lost a close race in Pennsylvania's 6th US House District to Jim Gerlach in 2002.

+Biography

 Wofford is the son of the late United States Senator Harris Wofford (D-PA).
 He worked in the Pennsylvania governor's office and later directed Philadelphia's College Access Program, which helps low-income Philadelphia students prepare for college.

 The 6th US House district in Pennsylvania is a district that was gerrymandered by a Republican-led House in order to elect a greater number of Republicans, including State Senator Gerlach.
 The district was more competitive in 2002 than voter registration numbers suggested, and the election was close: Wofford lost by only 51% to 49%.

 In 2008, Wofford was a delegate from Pennsylvania to the Democratic National Convention.
 He voted for Democratic nominee Barack Obama.